University faces blowback over school-branded beer after hazing-related death settlement

-RICHMOND, Va.
-(WRIC) – Virginia Commonwealth University (VCU) is facing criticism from some faculty members after it allowed university branding to be used on a local beer, circumventing the school’s own policies.
+Virginia Commonwealth University (VCU) is facing criticism from some faculty members after it allowed university branding to be used on a local beer, circumventing the school’s own policies, KTLA’s sister station WRIC reports.

 Just over a month ago, VCU paid $1 million to the family of Adam Oakes, a VCU freshman whose hazing-related death from alcohol poisoning led to a reckoning for Greek life on campus.